therobot/infisical-opentofu-post/README.md

 ## Deploy a GCP compute instance with OpenTofu.

-Finally, we have finalised all the required steps to create our infrastructure.
+We have finalised all the required steps to create our infrastructure.
 We just need to execute the usual steps on OpenTofu to create our infrastructure.

 ```bash
 tofu init